collocations.org

 high, large

-limited, small | maximum, total
+limited, small

-a total capacity of 50 litres
+a total capacity of 10 gallons

-excess, spare
+additional, excess, spare

-spare capacity in the health service
+excess capacity in the oil industry

-economic, productive | earning
+economic, productive

 The qualification should increase my earning capacity.

-VERB + CAPACITY
+VERB + capacity

-expand, increase | reduce
+expand, increase

-CAPACITY + NOUN
+capacity + NOUN

 audience, crowd